Ahmed-Abdul-ghaffar/Blog-preview-card/README.md

 ```

 2. **Custom Fonts with @font-face**
    This project introduced me to the process of using custom font families installed on the computer or included in the project folder, instead of relying solely on web font services like Google Fonts.
-By using @font-face, I was able to include and style custom fonts in the project.
+By using `@font-face`, I was able to include and style custom fonts in the project.

 ```css
 @font-face {